Clemapfel/jluna/docs/manual.md

 Any user-created objects are outside of jlunas responsibility, however.

-Calls to C++ lambdas forwarded to the Julia state using `as_julia_function` are thread-safe to call, though if they modify they same object or if the C++-function deadlocks C++-side, artifacts will be forwarded to the Julia state.
+Calls to C++ lambdas forwarded to the Julia state using `as_julia_function` are thread-safe to *call*, whether their behavior is thread-safe depends on the user-defined implementation.

 Notably, `Module::new_*`, `Module::create` and `Module::create_or_assign` are thread-safe.
 Each `jluna::Module` carries exactly one lock, which allows these calls to happen safely in a multi-threaded environment.
 All other functions of `jluna::Module` do not make use of this lock.
 Instead, users will be required to manually "lock" an object, and manage concurrent interaction with it, themselves.